 |DNS Honors Program||DNS majors (NS, HBHS, and GPHS) with strong academic records who are engaged in research (with a DNS or non-DNS faculty member) may apply to the DNS Honors Program.
 Students apply with a confirmed faculty advisor and a proposed project, so they typically have completed 1-2 semesters of research in the same lab by that time.
 For more information, see the DNS Honors Program pages in this Roadmap.||Both CHE and CALS enroll through the online CHE Special Studies Enrollment Form.||

 In their final two semesters, admitted Honors Program students enroll in NS 4990.
-NS 4990 grades are determined by Dr. Felice with input from research mentor.
+NS 4990 grades are determined by the DNS Honors Program Director with input from research mentor.

 |Research for pay||Some students are able to secure funding toward wages for research, e.g. College via fellowships or through faculty PIs grants||See "Funding for Summer Research" below.||